-- InitScript Runs only once when RMS is first started - PreCheckScript-Determines if Online or Standby processing is needed or possible - PreOfflineScript-Prepares a transition to an Offline state - OfflineScript-Transitions a resource to an Offline state - PreOnlineScript-Prepares a transition to an Online state
+- InitScript -It is executed only once when RMS is started. - PreCheckScript-It is executed to determine if Online or Standby processing is needed or possible. - PreOfflineScript-It is executed before a transition to the Offline state. - OfflineScript- It is executed to set a resource to the Offline state.

-- OnlineScript-Transitions a resource to an Online state - State-triggered scripts react to specific events.
+- PreOnlineScript-It is executed before a transition to the Online or Standby state. - OnlineScript-It is executed to set a resource to the Online state. - State-triggered scripts react to specific events.